wildwinter/dink/README.md

 will be checked against that character list, and if it isn't present the process will fail.

 The **Actors** column will be copied in to the recording script export, for ease of use with recording.

+#### Cast Recording Stats
+If you supply a Characters list list this you will also get a Cast page in the .xslx stats file.
+This will list all the characters, how many lines exist for them, how many are ready to record and how many are already recorded.

 ### Writing Status